3devo/3devoUpdate/src/3devoUpdate/README-binary.md

 Getting avrdude
 ---------------
-The `avrdude` program is used to actually upload the firmware and must be installed.
+The `avrdude` program is used to actually upload the firmware to Filament extruder and Filament Makers and must be installed.
 Most Linux distributions will offer an `avrdude` package that will work (`avrdude` version 6.1 or higher is needed).

 Alternatively, you can use the `avrdude` version supplied with the Arduino software.
 To use it, extract a zipfile or tarball downloaded